Sondered03/Unnamed-Programmable-Buttons-GUI/README.md

 ----
 Can input:
-- Executables: 'notepad.exe'
+- Executables such as 'notepad.exe'
-- Full directories: 'C:\ users\some music file.ogg'     or   '/usr'
+- Full directories such as 'C:\ users\some music file.ogg'     or   '/usr/txt_document.txt'

 Dependencies:
 Tkinter (pip install tk)
 Tkinter tooltips (pip install tkinter-tooltip)

 # Instructions:
-Edit the .pyw file and change the button_list values with the desired button name and action.
+Edit the Main.pyw file

 0) Ensure tkinter dependencies are installed.
-1) Go to "button_list" and list:
+1) In the Main.pyw, edit the "button_list" variable and insert a list that has:
     - the button name,
     - the directory/file that is opened,
     - and the description (optional, will show up as tooltip).

-    ['Button name', 'directory or executable', 'Tooltip description'],
+    >['Button name', 'directory or executable', 'Tooltip description'],

+   Repeat for desired number of buttons

 2) Change optional desired parameters underneath the list to customize the button attributes such as colors, button dimensions, size, columns, etc.